MAIF/otoroshi/manual/src/main/paradox/deploy/kubernetes.md

 the following manifests are always needed.
 They create otoroshi CRDs, tokens, role, etc. Redis deployment is not mandatory, it's just an example.
 You can use your own existing setup.

+@@@ warning
+When updating an existing otoroshi cluster, new kubernetes entities can be expected to be available by the kubernetes plugins.
+So it could be helpful to check if that's the case before deploying the new version.
+If you want to automate this process, you can check the [following section](#updating-rbac-and-crds-when-upgrading-otoroshi-using-otoroshictl)
+@@@

 rbac.yaml
 :   @@snip [rbac.yaml](../snippets/kubernetes/kustomize/base/rbac.yaml)